EdwardLoeber/151B_SP26_Competition/README.md

 | **GPU** | 1× NVIDIA **A100 80GB** (Google Colab) |
 | **Stage 1 — generation** | **~20 hours** for the full private set (N=7, 32,768-token thinking budget) |
 | **Stage 2 — aggregation** | a few minutes (CPU only) |

-An H100 is roughly 1.6× faster on Stage 1.

 ## Model weights